yewyewXD/Frontend-Application/README.md

 - UserInputTabs
 - Aside

-It is however up to you to provide the structure you think works best.
+It is however up to you to provide the structure you think works best in a production-level app.

-You can use external modules like [Redux](https://redux.js.org), [informed](https://joepuzzo.github.io/informed/), and whatever you think is necessary.

 Thank you, and have fun!